Cloud Security Assessment

 Cloud computing poses new challenges to IT security within a company.
 The transformation from traditional data centers to cloud-based on-demand services and infrastructure does not only fundamentally change a company’s IT landscape, it also yields new attack vectors.
 In particular, it is no longer possible to clearly identify the network perimeter, as internal IT systems are increasingly operated in the cloud.
 On-premise and cloud are increasingly converging.

 In addition to the changed business environment, the rapid functional development of the cloud also poses special challenges.
-Monitoring these innovations represents a new area of responsibility for the IT department of a company that was not previously available in this form.
+Monitoring these innovations represents a new area of responsibility for the IT department of a company that was not available in this form before.

 With our cloud assessment, we offer you a comprehensive analysis of your cloud environment with regard to security vulnerabilities and misconfigurations.
-In contrast to procedures e.g. within a penetration test (risk-based procedure), the focus of the cloud assessment is on a comprehensive examination of the cloud environment and the connection to the corporate network or other cloud services.
+In contrast to a risk-based approach, e.g. as applied within a, the focus of the cloud assessment is on a comprehensive examination of the cloud environment and the connection to the corporate network or other cloud services.

 - Communication flows/relationships